Classroom Number Line

 I keep this number line above the whiteboard all year long (except during state testing, of course!).
 This is done with the hope that by the time we get to this unit, some of these equivalences may have stuck in some students’ brains:-)

 Does the fraction, decimal, percent number line work?
 I think it does…for some students.
 However, for too many math students, I think it might be invisible until it can help them with their homework, lol.

 The nice thing is that once students do realize the number line can help them, I notice them looking at it quite often.
 Even after the unit is “over,” they continue to use this number line as a resource.

 New Fraction, Decimal, Percent Number Lines

-On my snow day the other day, I decided to make a smaller version of the number line for the students to keep as a resource in their math binders (I added the fraction 2/3 to the student version…missed it on the larger one).
+On my snow day the other day, I decided to make a smaller version of the number line for the students to keep as a resource in their math binders.
+I added the fraction 2/3 to the student version, since I missed it on the larger one.

-I’ve also created smaller number lines for the students to use as bookmarks – in the math books or in the books they read for pleasure!
+I’ve also created smaller number lines for the students to use as bookmarks.
+These can be used in their math books or in the books they read for pleasure!
 This gives them super easy access to these equivalences:-)

 How do you help your students master fraction, decimal, percent conversions?